microsoft/react-native-windows-samples/docs/windowsbrush-and-theme.md

 - How to set up your React Native app to be style and event sensitive to the system themes
 - How to switch styles when a theme change has occurred
-- Handling a theme changed event
+- Handlingggg a theme changed event

 #### Using hooks to be sensitive to theme changes